AppGharage/Epay-Support/docs/home/README.md

 - Click on the **New transfer** button located at the top right corner of that page.
 - Choose your withdrawal method and get your money.

-**NB: Payments are instant, but should you face any issue kindly reachout to our support Team**
+**NB: Payments are instant, but should you face any issue, kindly reachout to our support Team**

 ## Epay Dashboard
 Make use of your dashboard very well.
 Your dashboard provides you with all information you need.
 You can;

-- View your wallet, total amount you have transferred and also all your income through epay
+- View your wallet, total amount you have transferred and also all your income on epay
 - Total number of payment pages you have
 - Total number of customers with all their details